zxc916684603/ecs/intl.en-US/API Reference/Images/DescribeImages.md

 |ImageOwnerAlias|String|No|The alias of the image owner.
 Optional value:-   system: Public images provided by Alibaba Cloud.
 -   self: Your custom images.
 -   others: Your images that are shared from other Alibaba Cloud users.
--   marketplace: Images provided by [marketplace vendors](https://market.aliyun.com/)[marketplace vendors](https://marketplace.alibabacloud.com/).
-You need to pay attention to the charging details of the cloud market image.

 Default value: null.
 Null indicates that results of `system`, `self` and `others` are returned.|
 |Usage|String|No|Queries whether the specified image is running on ECS instance or not.
 Optional values:-   instance: The image is running in an ECS instance.